DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/authentication/UI/login/external.md

 ### Inspecting the External Identity

-To access the claims issued by the external provider, invoke the *AuthenticateAsync* method.
+To access the result of the external login, invoke the *AuthenticateAsync* method.
-This will read the external cookie to retrieve the claims and any other state you previously stored when calling *ChallengeAsync*:
+This will read the external cookie to retrieve the claims issued by the external provider and any other state you previously stored when calling *ChallengeAsync*:

 ```cs
 // read external identity from the temporary cookie